gbmhunter/blog/content/pages/programming/languages/c-sharp/using-installsheild/_index.md

 The key part, once you've created an InstallShield project in your solution, is to go to the Visual Studio Configuration Manager window and change the build configuration for the InstallShield project to "SingleImage".

-{{< figure src="/images/programming-csharp/visual-studio-config-manager-window-single-image.png" caption="Making InstallShield produce a single file output install (e.g. setup.exe) in the Visual Studio configuration manager." caption-position="bottom" width="600px" >}}
+{{< figure src="/images/programming-csharp/visual-studio-config-manager-window-single-image.png" caption="Making InstallShield produce a single file output install (e.g. setup.exe) in the Visual Studio configuration manager."  width="600px" >}}

 # Version Numbers